EuroPython/website/data/pages-content/faq.md

 A. The Call for Proposals (CFP) will be launched in early March.
 We are thrilled to receive proposals on any topic that could be of interest to our community.

 Especially if you are considering becoming a speaker for the first time, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
 There will be a speaker mentorship programme as well as broader support options.
-Make sure to subscribe to our <a target="_blank" href="https://blog.europython.eu/#/portal/signup">EuroPython Blog</a> for updates.
+Make sure to subscribe to our [EuroPython Blog](https://blog.europython.eu/#/portal/signup) for updates.

 If you have something in mind, there is no better time to start preparing your  proposal!
 For more insights, please have a look at the <a target="_blank" href="https://ep2022.europython.eu/cfp">EuroPython 2022 CFP page</a>.
 Some details may change for 2023, but overall, the structure is going to be similar.

 ## **Q. When do ticket sales start?**

 A. Ticket sales will start in March.
-Make sure to subscribe to our <a target="_blank" href="https://blog.europython.eu/#/portal/signup">EuroPython Blog</a> where the opening dates will be announced.
+Make sure to subscribe to our [EuroPython Blog](https://blog.europython.eu/#/portal/signup) where the opening dates will be announced.

 ## **Q. What are the ticket prices like?**

-A. We are aiming to keep the ticket prices similar to our <a target="_blank" href="https://ep2022.europython.eu/tickets#ticket-prices">conference in 2022</a>, though an increase might be necessary due to cost increases.
+A. We are aiming to keep the ticket prices similar to our [conference in 2022](https://ep2022.europython.eu/tickets#ticket-prices), though an increase might be necessary due to cost increases.

 As usual, there will be several ticket options, so you can choose the one most suitable for you.
-Details will be announced around the end of February on our website and <a target="_blank" href="https://blog.europython.eu/#/portal/signup">EuroPython Blog</a>.
+Details will be announced around the end of February on our website and [EuroPython Blog](https://blog.europython.eu/#/portal/signup).

 ## **Q. Is there a Financial Aid Programme for EuroPython 2023?**
-A. Yes, we will have a Financial Aid programme this year similar to the one we had in <a target="_blank" href="https://ep2022.europython.eu/finaid">2022</a>.
-Please watch out for announcements on the <a target="_blank" href="https://blog.europython.eu/#/portal/signup">EuroPython Blog</a>.
+A. Yes, we will have a Financial Aid programme this year similar to the one we had in [2022](https://ep2022.europython.eu/finaid).
+Please watch out for announcements on the [EuroPython Blog](https://blog.europython.eu/#/portal/signup).

 ## **Q. When can sponsors start signing up?**

-A: The 2023 packages are not finalised yet, but will be similar to what we had in <a target="_blank" href="https://ep2022.europython.eu/sponsor">EuroPython 2022</a>.
+A: The 2023 packages are not finalised yet, but will be similar to what we had in [EuroPython 2022](https://ep2022.europython.eu/sponsor).
 So do take a look to get an idea of the sponsorship options. **Sponsors who sign up early will again receive a 10% discount.**

 We are committed to making EuroPython sponsorship accessible to most organisations keen to help the community.
 If you are interested in supporting EuroPython 2023, get in touch with our sponsors team at sponsors@europython.eu